ibz0q/lovelace-bg-animation/README.md

  - Nathan Gordon (1)
  - nskrgv (1)
  - yoichi kobayashi (1)

-#### Donations and Tips
+### Support

 Please directly tip the artists you found most inspiring.

 ## Motivation

-Mostly for nostalgia.
-I remember the awe of abstract web experiments when Canvas/JS/CSS3 was new.
-I wanted to preserve some and view them like art pieces on my Home Assistant tablet/dashboard, they make great backgrounds!
+Mostly nostalgia.
+Back when HTML5/Canvas/JS/CSS3 was new I remember the awe of abstract animations.
+I wanted to preserve some and view them like art pieces on my Home Assistant tablet/dashboard which make great backgrounds.

-Some of the experiments I have saved in my bookmarks overtime have long been lost or forgotten because of the passage of time.
-Occasionally I would save these to disk.
-A number of experiments only exist here now because of this.

-I have tried my best to find references and credit the artists who's original work has been lost to digital oblivion, archive.org links provided if they are available - This is not always the case.
+Over time some of the experiments I have saved in my bookmarks have long been lost to digital oblivion.
+Luckily some I would save to disk.
+I have tried my best to find references and credit the artists, archive.org links provided if they are available - This is not always the case.

 ### License

-This project is compromised of the works of artists each either their own licensing, none of this projects license are imposed.
-Copyrights are preserved respectively.
-A lot of the works are published online under MIT license, ie. <a href="https://blog.codepen.io/documentation/licensing/#:~:text=The%20gist%20of%20it%20is,it%20is%20subject%20to%20removal">Code Pen</a>.
-For this reason, code belonging to this repo (bg-animation.js) uses CC BY-NC 4.0 Deed Attribution-NonCommercial 4.0 International to prevent commercial infringement of any license that is not as permissive.
+This project is compromised of the works of artists each either their own licensing, none of THIS projects license are imposed.
+Copyrights and original licenses are preserved respectively.
+The reason for this is a lot of the works are published online under MIT license, ie. <a href="https://blog.codepen.io/documentation/licensing/#:~:text=The%20gist%20of%20it%20is,it%20is%20subject%20to%20removal">Code Pen</a> which is permissive and expects an equally permissive license.
+However other works are not as permissive, or unlicensed.
+For this reason, code solely belonging to this repo (bg-animation.js) uses CC BY-NC 4.0 Deed Attribution-NonCommercial 4.0 International which prevents commercial use and works themselves have licenses preserved.
+This may change at a later date.

-In short, the original works belong to their creators and this project cannot be used for commercial purposes incase any license prevents this (Currently none).

 ## Install